 Measure ¼ cup of cooked refried beans (or save your sanity and use this muffin/ice cream scoop – totally worth every penny!) into each muffin liner.
 Freeze the whole pan for about 8 hours, or overnight.

-Remove each portion from the silicone liner and store in a freezer-safe container, in the freezer.
-Pull out what you, when you want them, and reheat on the stove or microwave.
+Remove each portion from the silicone liner and store them in the freezer in a freezer-safe container.
+Pull out the portion you need, when you need it, and reheat on the stove or microwave.

 You can store the beans in these containers, with a lid in the freezer, OR you can remove the frozen beans to another freezer-safe container if you need to re-use the plastic one.